Nicola1971/SchemaWebPage-plugin/README.md

 SchemaWebPage plugin
 ====================

-Add basic schema.org microdata for "WebPage", "Article" or "Blog" schemas in your MODX Evolution your template
+Add schema.org microdata for "WebPage", "Article" or "Blog" to your MODX Evolution website without change the html code of your template and your snippets tpls.

+This plugin search for html tags and default modx snippets output and automatically adds schema.org microdatata.

 Supported Properties in RC 1.3:
 * itemscope and itemtype: Default (WebPage), Contactpage, SearchResultsPage or Tv value